nerves-project/nerves-project.github.io/learn/index.md

 Even if you're already familiar with Elixir, some things will be different when you're working in an embedded environment, like testing.
 There will be some modules in this section to help bridge those gaps.

 > Sorry!
-These are still just place-holders.
+All of these guides are still just place-holders.
-> They'll be published soon, so be sure to watch this space!
+> If you're looking for a way to contribute, we'd love for you to write one of these!

   1. Test Code that Depends on Hardware or Drivers
   1. Connect to an Ethernet Network (wired and wireless)